CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: Overview of CounselBench

 \section{Overview of \textsc{CounselBench}}

-To address these questions, we construct \textsc{CounselBench} in collaboration with 100 mental health professionals. \textbf{COUNSELBENCH} is a \textbf{two-part benchmark} for evaluating LLMs in realistic, single-turn mental health counseling scenarios (Figure \ref{fig:overview}).
-It includes: \begin{itemize} \item \textsc{COUNSELBENCH-Eval}: a benchmark of 2,000 expert evaluations of LLMs and online human therapist responses to real counseling questions, with written rationales and span-level annotations. \item \textsc{COUNSELBENCH-ADV}: an adversarial dataset of 120 expert-authored questions designed to expose identified failure modes in LLMs. \end{itemize} \paragraph{Research Pipeline} We began by extracting 100 real counseling questions from a publicly available dataset scraped from CounselChat \cite{bertagnolli2020counselchat} , covering 20 common mental health topics (\S\ref{data_collection}).
+We construct \textsc{CounselBench} in collaboration with 100 mental health professionals.
+It is a \textbf{two-part benchmark} for evaluating LLMs in realistic, mental health QA scenarios (Figure \ref{fig:overview}): \begin{itemize}[left=1em] \item \textsc{COUNSELBENCH-Eval}: a benchmark of 2,000 expert evaluations of LLMs and online human therapist responses to real patient queries, with numeric scores, span-level annotations, and rationales. \item \textsc{COUNSELBENCH-ADV}: an adversarial dataset of 120 expert-authored questions designed to expose identified failure modes in LLMs, paired with 1,080 responses from 9 LLMs, each annotated for whether the targeted failure mode is present. \end{itemize} \textbf{Research Pipeline.} We began by selecting 100 real patient questions from the public forum \emph{CounselChat} \citep{bertagnolli2020counselchat}, spanning 20 common mental health topics (\S\ref{data_collection}).
 Each question was answered by GPT-4, Gemini, LLaMA-3, and an online human therapist (\S\ref{model_responses}).
-To evaluate these responses, we defined six evidence-based dimensions grounded in counseling literature: overall quality, empathy, specificity, factual consistency, medical advice, and toxicity (\S\ref{eval_metrics}).
+To evaluate responses, we defined six evidence-based dimensions grounded in literature: overall quality, empathy, specificity, factual consistency, medical advice, and toxicity (\S\ref{eval_metrics}).
+We then recruited 100 mental health professionals for evaluation (\S\ref{human_annotation}).
+Besides assigning ratings, annotators provided span-level annotations and written rationales, yielding rich insights into response quality and safety.
+These evaluations form the \textbf{COUNSELBENCH-EVAL} dataset.
+We also prompted nine LLMs to rate the same responses under the same rubric (\S\ref{llm-judges}), enabling systematic comparison between human and LLM judges.
+To probe safety directly, 10 experts authored 120 adversarial questions and additional 5 expert annotated their identified failure modes, creating the \textsc{CounselBench-Adv} dataset (\S\ref{sec:adv}), to trigger failure patterns identified in \textsc{CounselBench-Eval}.

-We then recruited 100 mental health professionals, covering 43 categories of counseling expertise, to evaluate the quality and safety of each response (\S\ref{human_annotation}).
-Besides rating the messages using numeric scores, they were asked to provide span-level annotation and in-depth elaboration of their rating rationales, offering rich, contextual insights into how professionals formulate counseling messages deliberately.
-We then analyzed these expert evaluations to compare counseling quality across models and human responses (\S\ref{eval-llm-counseling}).
-The evaluations of human and model responses form the \textbf{COUNSELBENCH-EVAL} dataset.
-In parallel, we prompted eight LLMs to rate the same responses using the same criteria (\S\ref{llm-judges}).

-To stress-test model safety further, we asked 10 experts to author 120 adversarial questions that are likely to surface the common LLM failure modes identified in \textsc{COUNSELBENCH-EVAL}.
-These questions were used to test eight LLMs under targeted issues and form the \textbf{COUNSELBENCH-ADV} dataset (\S\ref{sec:adv}).
-Together, \textsc{CounselBench} enables both broad benchmarking and fine-grained analysis of LLM performance, including comparison with human and automated evaluations.